 - Tuition: Assistant Rectors are eligible for one 3-hour UNDERGRADUATE course each semester at 90% tuition remission (this benefit is tax-free) – OR - Assistant Rectors may take one 3-hour GRADUATE course each semester at 100% tuition remission.
 Under the University’s Educational Assistance Program, designed to meet the requirements of Section 127(b) of the Internal Revenue Code, this benefit is only taxable to the extent the tuition value of the course(s) exceeds $5,250 per calendar year.

 - Parking: Assistant Rectors receive a free parking decal for a designated AR parking space.

-Assistant Rectors must have a Bachelor's Degreee and are generally enrolled as full-time graduate or professional students.
-With the exception of first-year law students, Notre Dame graduate and professional students who will be enrolled in degree-seeking (masters or doctoral) programs or who are applying for enrollment into a graduate program are eligible to apply for the position of Assistant Rector.
+- Assistant Rectors are generally enrolled as full-time graduate or professional students.
+With the exception of first-year law students, Notre Dame graduate and professional students who will be enrolled in degree-seeking (masters or doctoral) programs are eligible to apply for the position of Assistant Rector.
 However, first-year M.Div.
 Program participants are considered eligible by exception only and only with the prior approval of the director of the M.Div.
 Program.

 - If offered a position a federal and state background check will be administered.

 - The Office of Student Affairs regards a graduate or professional student who accepts a position as Assistant Rector as making a significant commitment that may preclude acceptance of other employment within or outside the University or acceptance of major offices in campus organizations or activities.

 - Applicants may be subject to certain University academic or financial assistance guidelines that impose ceilings on the maximum support that a student may receive or that proscribe employment.